Lukegbb/Lukegbb/README.md

 **About me:**

 Passionate about technology and programming, I dedicate my free time to learning and developing projects to improve my skills and build a strong portfolio.
-With a strong foundation in web development, I'm eager to apply my knowledge to challenging projects and contribute to innovative solutions.
+With a strong foundation, I'm eager to apply my knowledge to challenging projects and contribute to innovative solutions.

 **Skills:**